FuckingNode/fuckingnode.github.io/docs/manual/configuration.md

 Here we'll learn everything about setting up and configuring the CLI to your liking.

-!!! tip "Pro tip"
-    If you just want to learn how to quickly add a project so you can use the CLI, [skip here](#adding-a-project).

 ## Adding a project

 > `fuckingnode add <project>`, or `fkadd <project>`